Skip to content

 Figure out when writing comes most easily to you.
 It might be after lunch.
 It might be first thing in the morning, or later in the evening, after some of the other stresses have been dealt with and you’re feeling a bit more mellow.
 Whenever it is for you, make a time and stick to it.
 For me, I blog nicely when I’m waiting for my daughter’s ballet class – there’s limited internet connectivity in the hall, and not very many people either!

-Try to keep distractions out if you can – put the phone onto silent, don’t look at your email, and if you can arrange for your boss, co-workers, kids, spouse, dogs and Great Aunt Flo to be elsewhere, that’ll probably help too.
+Try to keep distractions out if you can – put the phone onto silent, don’t look at your email, and if you can arrange for your boss, co-workers, kids, spouse, dogs and Great Aunt Marjorie to be elsewhere, that’ll probably help too.

-chocolate buttons3 Know what motivates you
+3 Know what motivates you

 Are you the kind of person who produces their best work two minutes before the deadline?
 Or does pressure like that scramble your brains to mush, meaning you prefer to work with plenty of time in hand?
 If you promise yourself lunch when you’ve finished, will that help?
 Will a line of chocolate buttons, to be eaten one by one after every 100 words, achieve a motivating effect, or will you just ‘accidentally’ eat them all first, and feel a little bit ill as well as guilty?